 - After the target devices are successfully unassigned, close any open dialogs.

 vDisk versioning is managed from the vDisk Versions dialog.
-To open the dialog, right-click on a vDisk in the Console, then select the Versions… menu option.
-The table that follows provides a general description of the vDisk Versions dialog.
+To open the dialog, right-click on a vDisk in the console, then select the Versions… menu option.
+The following provides a general description of the vDisk Versions dialog:

 Boot production devices from version

-From the drop-down box, select the version to use when booting target devices in production.
+From the menu box, select the version to use when booting target devices in production.
 The default is the newest version.

 Version and status

-This column lists versions and the current status of each version:
+This column lists versions and the status of each version:

-- Green checkmark icon indicates that this version is the current production version based on settings selected on the Boot production devices from version drop-down menu.
+- the green checkmark icon indicates that this version is the current production version based on settings selected on the Boot production devices from version menu.
 All device types can boot from vDisk version that is in production.

-- Red X icon indicates that this version is obsolete, no devices are currently booted from it, and that this version can be deleted because a merged base was created, which is more current.
+- the red X icon indicates that this version is obsolete, no devices are currently booted from it, and that this version can be deleted because a merged base was created, which is more current.

 Provides the date and the time that this version was created.
 Date format is YYYY/MM/DD and time format is HH:MM

-Provides the date and time that this version is scheduled to be released to production.
-Date format is YYYY/MM/DD and time format is HH:MM
+Provides the date and time that this version is scheduled for release to production.
+The date format is YYYY/MM/DD and time format is HH:MM